Can I Get Chest Pain From Anxiety?

 Avoid triggering situations

 You may be able to prevent anxiety attacks before they even start by avoiding stressful or triggering situations when possible.
 It can be difficult to determine when and where triggers of an anxiety attack may pop up, but you can practice being aware of places, times, and events when they’re more likely to be present.
-For example, if crowded spaces or loud noises are triggering for you, then you may want to politely decline your friend’s invitation to their rock concert.
+For example, if crowded spaces or loud noises trigger a fight or flight response, then you may want to politely decline your friend’s invitation to their rock concert.
 Or, if being in unfamiliar social situations is unnerving and triggering for you, you can bring an understanding friend as your plus-one instead of refusing to attend a friend’s wedding.
 These steps can help reduce and even prevent the common symptoms of anxiety.

 Deep breathing and mindfulness